-- The lecture notes are designed to be self-contained, so there is no required textbook.
-However, one textbook is recommended: - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
+- The lecture notes are designed to be self-contained, so no textbook is necessary.
+However, there is one recommended textbook for the course: - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
 Any edition except the first should be fine.